zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Can I attend ticketed readings by SFE authors?

 Yes, although seating is limited and can't be guaranteed.
 No more than one complimentary ticket per subscriber.
 Your book will not be available for pick-up the same night as the event.
-For further event-related inquiries or if you'd like to attend a ticketed reading please call Tim Huggins at 617.739.6660 or email sfe@brooklinebooksmith.com as early as possible.
+For further event-related inquiries or if you'd like to attend a ticketed reading please email Tim Huggins at <sfe@brooklinebooksmith.com> as early as possible.

 #### When will I receive my books?